seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 *Exeunt*

 ### SCENE VI.
 Rome.
-OCTAVIUS CAESAR’s house.
+OCTAVIUS CAESAR's house.

 *Enter OCTAVIUS CAESAR, AGRIPPA, and MECAENAS*

 **OCTAVIUS CAESAR**
 Contemning Rome, he has done all this, and more,
-In Alexandria: here’s the manner of ‘t:
+In Alexandria: here's the manner of 't:
-I’ the market-place, on a tribunal silver’d,
+I' the market-place, on a tribunal silver'd,
 Cleopatra and himself in chairs of gold
 Were publicly enthroned: at the feet sat
-Caesarion, whom they call my father’s son,
+Caesarion, whom they call my father's son,
 And all the unlawful issue that their lust
 Since then hath made between them.
 Unto her
 He gave the stablishment of Egypt; made her